Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Are Compressed Models Robust?

 \end{itemize}

-For all three tasks, we employ accuracy as the evaluation metric and evaluate the performance of the compressed models on both the in-distribution development set and the adversarial test set.
+For all three tasks, we employ accuracy as the evaluation metric and evaluate the performance of the compressed models on both the in-distribution development set and the OOD test set.